Addepar/ember-classy-page-object/README.md

 ## Usage

-Given a simple ToggleButton component that just toggles it's is active state with a template like so:
+Given a simple ToggleButton component that just toggles its active state with a template like so:

 ```hbs